Henna ceremony

-The henna ceremony, henna night (ليلة الحناء) or mehndi night, also henna party, mehndi party is an element of wedding ceremony in many cultures influenced by the Arabic culture.
-Details vary, but its common, defining ritual is decorating bride's arms and feet with artwork using henna (known as "mehndi" in Indian subcontinent).
-The name "henna night" refers to the fact that in most cultures it happens at the last night before the wedding day.
+The henna ceremony, henna night (ليلة الحناء), or mehndi night (also henna party or mehndi party) is an element of wedding ceremony in many cultures influenced by the Arabic culture.
+Details vary, but it typically involves decorating the arms and feet of the bride with artwork using henna (known as mehndi in the Indian subcontinent).
+In many traditions, the groom and other family members or guests also receive henna designs.
+The name "henna night" refers to the fact that in most cultures, it happens on the last night before the wedding day.